Are we looking at the next big move in Banco Santander S.A. (SAN)?

 Banco Santander S.A.
-(NYSE: SAN) is -18.54% lower on its value in year-to-date trading and has touched a low of $2.26 and a high of $4.01 in the current 52-week trading range.
+(NYSE: SAN) is -11.25% lower on its value in year-to-date trading and has touched a low of $2.26 and a high of $4.01 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SAN stock was last observed hovering at around $2.64 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $4.02 for the next 12 months.
-It is also 47.66% off the consensus price target high of $5.12 offered by 23 analysts, but current levels are 7.9% higher than the price target low of $2.91 for the same period.
+The SAN stock was last observed hovering at around $2.85 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $4.02 for the next 12 months.
+It is also 42.97% off the consensus price target high of $5.12 offered by 24 analysts, but current levels are -0.34% lower than the price target low of $2.91 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal